multimeric/emoji_pix/README.md

 * If your source image has a transparent background, try editing the image and replacing the background with a solid colour that isn't already in the image.
 This is because transparency gets automatically converted to black, which may not give you good contrast for your image.
 * For reasons explain below, the resulting "pictures" will look best on platforms that use Twemoji, such as Twitter and Discord.
+* On discord, messages can only be 2000 characters long at most.
+What this means is that you'll often have to split up the large pictures over several messages, but this still looks good, as demonstrated by the above example.
-* I suggest using a monospaced font or `code` formatting when you post this, as it will generally give a more pleasing result.
-This is supported by Discord and GitHub using \`\`\` code blocks.
+* On some other platforms, putting the pixel art inside a monospaced font or `code` block will generally give a more pleasing result.

 ## How it Works